sarah11918/tutorial-in-docs/src/pages/en/0-0-introduction.md

 ---
 layout: ../../layouts/MainLayout.astro
+title: Introduction
 ---

-GETTING STARTED TEST
+## Guided Tutorial

 In this tutorial, you will build a full-functioning Astro blog website, step-by-step, taking you from zero to full launch! :rocket:

-Along the way, you'll see Astro core concepts like partial hydration, component-based composition and file routing in action, and you wiil also learn:
+Along the way, you'll see Astro core concepts like **partial hydration**, **component-based composition** and **file routing** in action, and you wiil also learn:
 - how to set up your development environnment and start a new project
 - how to create and edit pages for your website
 - how to build with Astro components
 - how to customize your site with Astro integrations

-If you would rather start by playing with a pre-built Astro site in your browser, you can visit https://astro.new and choose a starter template to open in a functioning code/preview environment in an online editor.
+> If you would rather start by playing with a pre-built Astro site in your browser, you can visit https://astro.new and choose a starter template to open in a functioning code/preview environment in an online editor.

-You can also visit https://astro.build/play to see how Astro component-based composition works in a single page.
+> You can also visit https://astro.build/play to see how Astro component-based composition works in a single page.

 This tutorial is designed to accommmodate people with differing level of web development experience.
 Feel free to skip ahead to [whatever start section] if you are ready to jump right into the code.